Sereni/Simply-Love-SM5-Vertical/README.md

 ![Arrow Logo](https://i.imgur.com/oZmxyGo.png)
 ======================

-Simply Love Vertical is designed for single-player setups with monitors in portrait mode.
+Simply Love Vertical is a Stepmania theme designed for single-player setups with monitors in portrait mode.
 Turning the monitor sideways increases the arrow scrolling space by 1.7x, meaning that a 23" monitor gains as much vertical play area as a 39" monitor.

 ![main-screen](https://user-images.githubusercontent.com/4284741/80278102-83821b80-86eb-11ea-81f6-b64b177926d9.jpg)